 Diagnostic Testing Available

-We, at the Boyne Veterinary Clinic and the Angus Veterinary Clinic, understand and value the strong bond between you and your pet.
+We at the Boyne Veterinary Clinic understand and value the strong bond between you and your pet.
 Just like any other loved one, when they are sick or injured, you want them to get better as quickly as possible.
 In order to determine the underlying cause for your pet’s illness, we may need to perform some diagnostic tests.
-We offer a variety of diagnostic services at both the Boyne Veterinary Clinic and the Angus Veterinary Clinic.
+We offer a variety of diagnostic services at the Boyne Veterinary Clinic.
 This allows us to obtain faster results, which may lead to a faster diagnosis and therefore, starting the necessary treatment earlier.
 If you have a concern regarding your pet’s health, please do not hesitate to call us and schedule an appointment.

 One of the most important steps in determining the cause for a pet’s illness is a complete medical assessment.
 During the medical assessment, one of our veterinarians will perform a thorough physical examination of your pet.
 They will assess your pet’s eyes, nose, ears, oral cavity, cardiovascular system, respiratory system, gastrointestinal tract, neurologic function, and musculoskeletal system looking for abnormalities.
 They will also obtain a thorough history of your pet’s health through asking a series of questions regarding your pet’s lifestyle, or changes in their behaviour.
 Sometimes we can make a diagnosis after the medical assessment has been completed, however, many times we have to perform further diagnostic testing to determine the cause of your pet’s illness.